rahi-lab/targettrack/README.md

 <img src="src/Images/Highlight10.png" width=600>
 </p>

 4. In order to train the neural network, open the `NN` tab.
 Set the number of training set, validation set, and epochs in the corresponding boxes and press the `Train Mask Prediction Neural network` button.
-This will copy the file in the `data/data_temp` folder and train the neural network on the new file.
+Once you enter the name of the run, the program will copy the file in the `data/data_temp` folder and train the neural network on the new file.
 <p align="center">
 <img src="src/Images/NNtrain.png" width=600>
 </p>

-5. To check the performance of the neural network, choose the run name under `Select NN masks`.
+5. To check the performance of the neural network, open the file in `data/data_temp`.
+Choose the run name under `Select NN masks`.
+You can see the predictions for all frames if you check the `Overlay mask` checkbox.
 Below you can see the NN predictions for frame 115 (left) by the run `CZANet_Final`, which was trained on 5 frames (right).
 <p align="center">
 <img src="src/Images/unannotatedFrame.png" width=400>
 <img src="src/Images/SeeNNresults.png" width=400>